 They switch from David to Ms Sasha Haco, basically a hot yet smart Hawking's PhD student.
 (Does Hawking use similar ways to hire the students as Trump's Miss contests LOL?)
 Black holes are cool and a useful playground to test ideas etc. Haco correctly defines a black hole as a region with gravity that is so strong that not even light can escape, and therefore they look black.
-(That's seemingly trivial but some folks, like Ms Sabine Hossenfelder, can't even get this far – she totally incorrectly defines a black hole as something with a singularity.)
+(That's seemingly trivial but some folks can't even get this far – they totally incorrectly define a black hole as something with a singularity.)

 We can't safely visit the black holes but Haco studies how black holes affect the stars around them etc. She studies theoretical aspects of those things.
 Kerstin is meaningfully surprised that those things are unknown.
 Well, some of them are, some of them are not, Haco vaguely but correctly answers.

 Haco actually seems to say a statement – a typically Hawking's but already admitted to be wrong – that pure states are evolving into mixed states.
 Haco talks about three laws of black holes – soon reinterpreted as thermodynamics.